elleryqueenhomels/elleryqueenhomels.github.io/sketcher/README.md

-# Sketcher
+# Google Sketcher

-## Project Description
+## Description

-* Train on google colab using sketcher.ipynb and convert the model to web format then save to the model
+- This is a frontend demo leveraging TensorflowJS to do inference on web side.
-* Make inference on the browser using TensorFlow.js
+- Backend model design and training can be found [here](https://github.com/elleryqueenhomels/google_sketcher).